awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotevents-detectormodel-iotsitewise.md

 ## Properties<a name="aws-properties-iotevents-detectormodel-iotsitewise-properties"></a>

 `AssetId`  <a name="cfn-iotevents-detectormodel-iotsitewise-assetid"></a>
 The ID of the asset that has the specified property\.
-You can specify an expression\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EntryId`  <a name="cfn-iotevents-detectormodel-iotsitewise-entryid"></a>
 A unique identifier for this entry\.
 You can use the entry ID to track which data entry causes an error in case of failure\.
 The default is a new unique identifier\.
-You can also specify an expression\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropertyAlias`  <a name="cfn-iotevents-detectormodel-iotsitewise-propertyalias"></a>
 The alias of the asset property\.
-You can also specify an expression\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropertyId`  <a name="cfn-iotevents-detectormodel-iotsitewise-propertyid"></a>
 The ID of the asset property\.
-You can specify an expression\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)